ToruNiina/toml11/README.md

 } // toml
 ```

-In this way, since the conversion function is introduced from out of the class,
+In this way, since the conversion function is defined outside of the class,
 you can add conversion between `toml::value` and classes defined in another library.

 Note that you cannot implement both of the functions because the overload
-resolution of `toml::get` become ambiguous.
+resolution of `toml::get` will be ambiguous.

 ----

 The opposite direction is also supported in a similar way.
 You can directly
-pass your type to `toml::value`'s constructor by introducing `into_iter` or
+pass your type to `toml::value`'s constructor by introducing `into_toml` or
 `toml::into<T>`.

 ```cpp